What Is An Amortization Mortgage and How Does it Work?

 How does an amortization mortgage work?

-In the world of real estate, an amortization mortgage is a process by which the principal and interest on a mortgage are paid off over a set period.
+In real estate, an amortization mortgage is a process by which the principal and interest on a mortgage are paid off over a set period.

-It’s a form of financing that allows borrowers to finance the purchase of a property to sell it back later at a higher price.
+It’s a form of financing that allows borrowers to finance the purchase of a property and later sell it back at a higher price.

 An amortization mortgage can be used for any purpose, but the most common is to purchase a property, renovate it, and then sell it for a profit.